qlawmarq/resume/Curriculum vitae_English.md

 - Support the development of an application to assist in explaining and applying for insurance products.
 - Developed new features, as one of the 20+ team members
+- Responsible for development and testing
 - Application technologies
   - C#

 #### Development of a shipping management system for a major shipping company in Japan

 - Developed a new app to help track shipping packages
+- Responsible for design, development and testing
 - Application technologies
   - C#
   - JavaScript